 \section{Abstract}

 The functional It\^o formula, firstly introduced by Bruno Dupire for continuous semimartingales, might be extended in two directions: different dynamics for the underlying process and/or weaker assumptions on the regularity of the functional.
-In this paper, we pursue the former type by proving the functional version of the Meyer-Tanaka Formula for the class of convex functionals.
-Following the idea of the proof of the classical Meyer-Tanaka formula, we study the mollification of functionals and its convergence properties.
+In this paper, we pursue the former type by proving the functional version of the Meyer-Tanaka Formula.
+Following the idea of the proof of the classical time-dependent Meyer-Tanaka formula, we study the mollification of functionals and its convergence properties.
 As an example, we study the running maximum and the max-martingales of Yor and Ob{\l}\'oj.